 - Raisins or currents I like to add the raisins or current to hot water for about 5-10 minutes so they plump up really nicely.
 Then add them to the mix with the yeast and water.
 Otherwise, adding them once the dough is combined, I find the raisins or currents are not dispersed well enough.

 - Orange Use 2 oranges if you want a more prominent orange flavor.
-I use dried orange zest that keeps for a long time and always have it on hand.
+I use dried orange zest that keeps for a long time and always has it on hand.

 5. Dough, It takes about 5 minutes with a stand-up mixer.
 You want it to pull away from the bowl slightly.
 If you don’t have a stand-up mixer, you can use a medium-sized bowl, a good sturdy mixing spoon (I like to use a wooden spoon), and some good arm strength, and it will work well too.